 - Cognitive behavioural therapy (CBT)

 Please contact me to ask about my fees, which are in line with my professional qualifications and experience.
 Typically, appointments cost between £100-£140.
 Fees cover the cost of meeting rooms, professional indemnity insurance, my preparation time and the consultation.
 If you have private health insurance you will need to ask your health provider for an authorisation code if they will be covering the cost of therapy.
-I am a registered therapist with Aviva, WPA and BUPA.
-I am also seeking registration with AXA.
+I am a registered therapist with Aviva, WPA, BUPA and AXA.

 Thompson, H. & Lonsdale, J. (2008).
 Adapting the manual: Reflections on modifying standardised group materials.
 Clinical Psychology Forum.
 August 2008 (188).
 21-24.